barberd/altair-cpm-serialdisk/README.md

 Original code by Don Barber is licensed under GPL version 3.

-CPM Code is effectively public domain; see http://cpm.z80.de/license.html for specifics.
+CPM code license is available at http://cpm.z80.de/license.html.

 Other code is subject to the original authors copyrights and their respective licenses.